The Morse-Smale Property of the Thurston Spine: Minimal filling sets of curves

-An inner locus $E(C, d)$ has the property that at the global minimum point of the lengths of curves in $C$ restricted to $E(C, d)$, there is no direction in which all the lengths of all the curves in $C$ are decreasing, whereas there is an open cone of such directions at the minimum point when $E(C, d)$ is outer. \\
+An inner locus $E(C, d)$ has the property that at the global minimum point of the lengths of curves in $C$ restricted to $E(C, d)$, there is no direction in which the lengths of all the curves in~$C$ are decreasing, whereas there is an open cone of such directions at the minimum point when~$E(C, d)$ is outer.

+The loci $E(C,d)$ studied here so far were all embedded submanifolds of dimension greater than one that foliate $\mathcal{T}_{g}$ for varying $d$.
+The arguments of Proposition \ref{balancedlem} suggest that for filling~$C$, such loci are \begin{itemize}\itemsep=0pt \item balanced if they are inner \item semi-balanced if they are borderline \item unbalanced if they are outer. \end{itemize} It would be interesting to know to what extent this generalises.

-Observe that the set $C$ of curves defining an outer or borderline locus strictly contain a minimal set of filling curves, because otherwise, by Lemma \ref{lemma14}, $\mathrm{Min}(C)$ would have empty boundary.
-Similarly, if $\mathrm{Sys}(C)$ is not balanced at some point $x$, then by Proposition \ref{balancedlem}, $C$ strictly contains a minimal set of filling curves. \\
+For a filling set $C$, if $\mathrm{Sys}(C)\subset E(C)$ is not balanced at some point $x$, then by Proposition~\ref{balancedlem}, $C$ strictly contains a minimal filling set of curves.
+The next proposition can be used to characterise a filling subset of $C$.

+\begin{Proposition} Suppose $C$ is a filling set of curves, and at a point $x$ that is not a minimum of $C$, a nonzero $v_{C}(x)$ exists which cannot be chosen to be in the interior of the convex hull of $\{\nabla L(c)(x) \mid c\in C\}$.
+Then the vertices of the face $f$ of the convex hull of $\{\nabla L(c)(x) \mid c\in C\}$ closest to or containing $v_{C}(x)$ are the gradients of a filling set of curves $c(f)$. \end{Proposition}

+\begin{Remark} The set of curves $c(f)$ from Proposition \ref{plus1} has the following property in common with a minimal filling set of curves: A nonzero vector $v_{c(f)}(x)$ exists in the interior of the convex hull of $\{\nabla L(c)(x) \mid c\in c(f)\}$.
+Identifying $T_{x}\mathcal{T}_{g}$ with $\mathbb{R}^{6g-6}$ by a vector space isomorphism that preserves the inner product given by $\mathbf{g}$, the vector $v_{c(f)}(x)$ is obtained by adding to $v_{C}(x)$ a multiple of the normal vector to $f$ representing the shortest path between the vertex of $v_{C}(x)$ and the convex hull. \end{Remark}